MSU-Libraries/storcli-doc/README.md

 Introduction
 ---------------------------
-StorCLI is a utility to monitor and manage LSI/Avago hardware RAID cards.
+StorCLI is a utility to monitor and manage LSI/Avago hardware RAID cards (e.g. MegaRAID cards).

 Dell PERC RAID controllers are mostly based on the same chipsets, thus the below can also work with PERC cards, although they require PERCCLI from Dell (which is just a rebranded version of StorCLI).

-For the purposes of this documentation, we will assume you are working on an Ubuntu 16.04 based server.
+For the purposes of this documentation, we will assume you are working on an Ubuntu based server.
 If you are using a different distribution, your steps may differ from below.
 Unless otherwise stated, all commands should be run with root privileges (e.g. `sudo`).